8 Detox Methods That Really Work

 By: Bulletproof Staff

-Why detox?
-Because harmful chemicals are everywhere.
-Car exhaust, secondhand smoke, flame retardants, plastic packaging, heavy metals, pesticides, BPA-coated receipts… Unless you’re living in virgin forest, you’re going to come into contact with some less-than-optimal chemicals pretty much every day.
+Yes, harmful chemicals are everywhere.
+Car exhaust, secondhand smoke, flame retardants, plastic packaging, heavy metals, pesticides, exogenous hormones in conventional meat and dairy, BPA-coated receipts… Unless you’re living in a virgin forest, you’re going to come into contact with some less-than-optimal chemicals pretty much every day.

-That’s definitely no reason to panic.
-In fact, small doses of toxins may be good for you because of a phenomenon called hormesis – mild stress makes your cells work more efficiently.
-However, your body can have trouble clearing certain toxins.
-You eliminate most of the bisphenol-A (BPA) and other plastics you ingest, but a small percentage hides away in your fat cells, messing with your hormones and accumulating over time.
+For example, you eliminate most of the bisphenol-A (BPA) and other plastics you ingest, but a small percentage hides away in your fat cells, messing with your hormones and accumulating over time.
 It’s the same deal with several mold toxins, heavy metals like lead, nickel, cadmium, mercury, and aluminum, and with certain pharmaceuticals and drugs.

 Sweating does more than cool you off.
 It also helps you get rid of both heavy metals and xenobiotics – foreign compounds like plastics and petrochemicals – in small but significant amounts.
-A 2012 review of 50 studies found that sweating removes lead, cadmium, arsenic, and mercury, especially in people with high heavy metal toxicity .
-Another study put participants in both traditional and infrared saunas and found similar results .
-Sweating also eliminates hormone-disrupting BPA, which accumulates in your fat cells .
+A 2012 review of 50 studies found that sweating can remove lead, cadmium, arsenic, and mercury, especially in people with high heavy metal toxicity.
+Another study put participants in both traditional and infrared saunas and found similar results.
+Sweating also eliminates hormone-disrupting BPA, which accumulates in your fat cells.

-There’s debate about the best kind of sauna for detoxification.
-A couple studies have shown that infrared saunas are the most effective for detoxing, but the research was funded by infrared sauna companies, so the results are questionable.
-Both traditional and infrared saunas are effective for detoxing .
+There’s debate about the best kind of sauna for detox.
+A couple studies have shown that infrared saunas are the most effective for detoxing, but the research was funded by infrared sauna companies, so take the results with a grain of salt.
+Both traditional and infrared saunas are effective for detoxing.
 That said, I prefer infrared saunas for a few reasons:

 - They don’t get as hot.
 Traditional saunas heat the air around you, while infrared light penetrates and heats your tissue directly.
 You sweat in an infrared sauna at around 130-150 degrees instead of at 180-200 degrees so you can stay in for longer without feeling like you’re going to pass out.
 I’ve done 2-hour infrared sauna sessions (drinking salt water the whole time to replenish electrolytes and fluids, of course).